dawson-do/dawson-do.github.io/_posts/2022-09-07-bpuzzled-recap-p2.markdown

 ## Feb 26: Bpuzzled Finals

-The hosts started by sending everyone a Zoom meeting link, and during the competition they would send every team into a breakout room (although my team ended up hopping into a Discord call).
+The hosts started by sending everyone a Zoom meeting link, and during the competition they would split every team into a breakout room (although my team ended up hopping into a Discord call).
 All I could see were some names, so I couldn't really get a sense of which schools were there or how many teams there were.
-Writing team introduced themselves for a little bit, showed us the instruction video that outlined the format, and sent us off to our breakout rooms.
+The writing team introduced themselves for a little bit, showed us the instruction video that outlined the format, and sent us off to our breakout rooms.

 ### Puzzles